sjentsch/lsjDocs/lsj/Ch15_FactorAnalysis_1.rst

 substantively onto factor \5.

-The other thing to note is that those variables that were denoted as “R: reverse coding” in :numref:`fig-efa2` are those that have negative factor loadings.
+The other thing to note is that those variables that were denoted as “R: reverse coding” in :numref:`tab-bfi` are those that have negative factor loadings.
 Take a look at the items ``A1`` (“Am indifferent to the feelings of others”) and ``A2`` (“Inquire about others’ well-being”).
 We can see that a high score on ``A1`` indicates low Agreeableness, whereas a high score on